-Solon Solomon (Lecturer in Public and International Law, Brunel University London)
+Solon Solomon (Lecturer in the Division of Public and International Law, Brunel University London)

 “Social Rights in Armed Conflict”

-Anna-Maria Konsta (Assistant Professor, Aristotle University of Thessaloniki; National Co-ordinator, Réseau Académique sur la Charte Sociale Européenne et les Droits Sociaux)
+Anna-Maria Konsta (Assistant Professor (elected), Aristotle University of Thessaloniki; National Co-ordinator, Réseau Académique sur la Charte Sociale Européenne et les Droits Sociaux)

 “The Social Rights of Refugees in European Law”

 Vassilis Pergantis (Assistant Professor, Aristotle University of Thessaloniki)

 “Provisional Measures for the Protection of Social Rights in the UN Committee on Economic, Social and Cultural Rights and the European Committee of Social Rights”